wn-doolittle/caliper-spec/caliper.md

 <a name="conventions" />

 ### 1.1 Conventions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](#rfc2119).
 A Sensor implementation that fails to implement a MUST/REQUIRED/SHALL requirement or fails to abide by a MUST NOT/SHALL NOT prohibition is considered nonconformant.
 SHOULD/SHOULD NOT/RECOMMENDED statements constitute a best practice.
-Ignoring a best practice does not violate conformance but a decision to disregard such guidance should be carefully considered.
-MAY/OPTIONAL statements indicate that implementors are entirely free to choose whether or not to implement the option.
+Ignoriimplementersng a best practice does not violate conformance but a decision to disregard such guidance should be carefully considered.
+MAY/OPTIONAL statements indicate that implementers are entirely free to choose whether or not to implement the option.

 <a name="terminology" />